 The new iS engines have a fuel injected system combined with a FADEC.
 These engines depend heavily on their redundant electric fuel pumps.
 Fuel consumption is field proven remarkably lower compared to the carbureted versions.

 When looking at a Rotax installation the first thing that everyone notices is the amount of wires, coolant and oil lines, its compact size (small, compared with an O-235) and apparent light weight.
 To hear a Rotax run for the first time has the same effect, it is not what you are used to and when one flies over, the sound is quite different too: you will notice the noise of the gearbox.

 Other aero engines roar when they takeoff at full throttle, these engines whisper!
 Which helps with the noise requirements and or abatement procedures for your airport.

 Where the Lycosaurus engines are direct drive and run the propeller at the same RPM as the engine.
 The Rotax engine is normally run (cruise) between 4900 and 5100 RPM (engine RPM, divide that by the gear ratio to get propeller RPM) where they have their maximum torque.
 Maximum take-off RPM is 5800 for 5 minutes.
 Maximum continuous is 5500 RPM and idle is around 1400 RPM.

 There are a number of engine RPM indicators available on the market today which have the right color/RPM bands for a Rotax four stroke.
 These are very handy and it is a lot better than having to remember all the numbers like you need to do with a FLYdat.
 One look is just enough with one of these, see the picture.

 Rotax was one of the first manufacturers who designed their engines with a liquid cooling system.
 Some say its too complex, but in my experience there hasn't been much trouble with it.
-The system consists of a coolant bottle with pressure cap and a cam shaft driven water pump to cool the cylinder heads.
+The system consists of a radiator, some hoses, a coolant bottle with pressure cap and a cam shaft driven water pump to cool the cylinder heads.